Preview of the letter S coloring page with tracing and Snake.

 The letter S has a story that stretches back through several older writing systems.
 One ancestor was shin, linked to a tooth, so the symbol looked very different before it slowly took on its modern shape.
 Greek and Roman writers helped pass that form into the alphabet used for English today.
 Along the way, scribes adjusted angles, curves, and line endings until the letter became easier to copy in manuscripts and print.
 Older books even used a long s that looks strange today.
 That long journey is what makes even a simple letter like S feel old and familiar at the same time.

 The shape of S looks familiar now, yet it comes from a much older line of writing traditions.
 Older alphabets changed shape as they passed from traders to scribes and then into the Roman letters used for English.
 Today, S still does a lot of work in names, abbreviations, and words like star, shell, and stone.
-Because it has a clear place in alphabetical order, you can spot it quickly in indexes, classroom charts, and reference lists.
-That is why S shows up everywhere from dictionaries and maps to initials, logos, and signs.
+This tracing page helps show how children move from tracing S to reading it smoothly in real text.
+The best bridge is noticing the letter in useful places: book covers, toy labels, calendars, menus, and simple story pages.

 More Alphabet Coloring Pages